Beating Broke

 What Is a Depreciating Asset?

-After answering the question “is a car a liability?”, we should shed more light on what a depreciating asset is.
 A depreciating asset is a form of asset that has the potential to lose value as time goes on.
-Unless you are using your vehicle for some types of business, it is most likely a depreciating asset.
+Unless you are using your vehicle for some type of business, it is most likely a depreciating asset.

 If you purchased a car at a particular amount last year, that car’s equity would have reduced significantly today.
 However, it is still an asset as you can sell it to make some amount, albeit lower than its original value.